iDavi/Aizo/README.md

 ## Features

-- **Customizable Assistants:** Create your own unique assistant with customized responses, commands, and functionalities.
+- **Customizable Assistants:** Create your own unique assistant with customized personality
-- **Integration:** Aizo integrates with Discord and Telegram, allowing you to add your assistant to your server with ease.
+- **Integration:** Aizo integrates with Discord, allowing you to add your assistant to your server with ease.
 - **Interactive Experience:** Interact with your assistant through natural language commands, making the experience feel more intuitive and engaging.

 ## Getting Started